 The second objective of the safety and health program is to meet the Corporation’s safety and health obligations.
 These legal obligations presently exist in California under Cal OSHA.

-The Corporation has designated the Associate Human Resources Director as coordinator of the safety and health program.
+The Corporation has designated the Human Resource Benefits Specialist as coordinator of the safety and health program.
 The success of the safety program depends upon the positive support of management and the cooperation of each department and all

 employees toward the prevention of injuries and illnesses.